+A savings account is a bank account or credit union that contains cash deposits, while a Roth IRA is a tax-advantaged individual retirement account (IRA) primarily intended for long-term retirement investments.
+Both savings accounts and Roth IRAs can be a source of money in case of emergency, but it's important to do your research and read Gold IRA Custodian Reviews before investing in either.
 Some banks, for example, offer savings IRAs that offer the stability of a certificate of deposit (CD) or a money market account; the latter offer slightly higher returns than traditional savings accounts, but usually require higher minimum balances.
 You may not have noticed, but you may have an IRA savings account, an investment IRA account, or both.
 An IRA is an account opened at a financial institution that allows a person to save for retirement with tax-free or tax-deferred growth.

 An IRA savings account or a money market IRA savings account may be suitable if you are looking for more liquidity (easier access to your money).
 With a Roth IRA certificate, your withdrawals will be tax-free because your contributions were made with after-tax money.
 On the contrary, investment IRAs allow you to allocate your money to securities such as mutual funds, annuities, or individual stocks and bonds.
 IRAs have tax advantages, meaning they offer certain tax benefits designed to encourage retirement savings.

 While a savings account can be used for any purchase, Roth IRAs are designed to save for retirement.
 If neither you nor your spouse (if any) participate in a work plan, your traditional IRA contribution is always tax-deductible, regardless of your income.
 You should try to contribute the maximum amount to your IRA each year to make the most of these savings.
 The beauty of a savings account is that you can invest as much as you want; that's not the case with Roth IRAs.